Material-Blazor/Material.Blazor/README.md

 BlazorMdc is forked from [Steve Sanderson's](https://blog.stevensanderson.com/) experimental [RazorComponents.MaterialDesign](https://github.com/SteveSandersonMS/RazorComponents.MaterialDesign) experiment.
 That project struck the balance we sought of giving easy to use, performant Blazor components in a lightweight, native Material Theme setting.
 At the present time we have revisited only a limited selection of components from RazorComponents.MaterialDesign - we are still under development.

+We also want to acknowledge the work of [Vladimir Samoilenko (@SamProf on github)](https://github.com/SamProf) for his work on [MatBlazor](https://www.matblazor.com/).
+MatBlazor code was referenced and some small parts of the code were copied to be part of BlazorMdc (ClassMapper and StyleMapper).

 ## Demonstration website

 _TBD_